What does the Bible say about judging others?

 This week, I had the pleasure of having an interaction with one of them and it actually sent me on quite the journey through my Bible (OK, my Bible app) to validate what I knew to be correct and according to God’s word.
-What does the Bible say about judging others?

 This post may contain affiliate links.
-You can read my full affiliate disclosure here.
+Read our full disclosure here.

 What Does the Bible Say About Judging Others

 I want to preface this by saying that I know I'm not the perfect Christian – there is actually no such thing.
 I'm a sinner the same as you and am so grateful for God's grace every single day.
 I also know that I can only attempt to live as best as I can in a way that honors Him.
-But at the end of each day, I know that I am still a sinner and that I victim to my sinful nature – and that He still forgives and loves me.
+But at the end of each day, I know that I am still a sinner and that I will fall victim to my sinful nature – and that He still forgives and loves me.

 So what does the Bible say about judging others?
 While I did find many Bible quotes about judging others, this one seems to be the most to-the-point of them all.
 Even without reading any others, this one clears up the answer to the question: